 For a different (and decidedly less glamorous) experience, Rio’s in Kentish Town is a naturist spa that attracts a relatively straight crowd, while gay bathhouses such as Chariots in Vauxhall, The Locker Room in Kennington and Pleasuredrome in Waterloo are exclusively for men.
 If you like your sauna with more of a cosy festival vibe and inclusive crowd, keep an eye out for the Lost Horizons parties.

-One of the naughty places to visit in London that’s on everyone’s lips now is Crossbreed (2022 update: these events have ended): a monthly kink-friendly party that effortlessly mixes deviant dance floor action with a proper play space.
+One of the naughty places to visit in London that’s on everyone’s lips now is Joyride: a fortnightly kink-friendly party that effortlessly mixes deviant dance floor action with a proper play space.
 Attracting quite a young and relatively queer-friendly crowd, it’s a little more relaxed than the latex catwalk that is Torture Garden.
 Wear your most dance-friendly fetishwear that’s easy to slide out of (and into).